 Label Description RADIUS authentication server packet counters.
 There are seven 'receive' and four 'transmit' counters.
-Direction Name RFC4668 Name Description RX Access Rejects radiusAuthClientExtAccessRejects (valid or invalid) received from the server.
-Rx Access Rejects radiusAuthClientExtAccessRejects (valid or invalid) received from the server.
-RX Access Challenges radiusAuthClientExtAccessChallenges packets (valid or invalid) received from the server.
-Malformed RX Access radiusAuthClientExtMalformedAccessResponses packets include packets with an invalid length.
-Bad authenticators or Message Authenticator attributes or unknown types are not included a malformed access responses.
-Packet Counters Rx Bad Authenticators radiusAuthClientExtBadAuthenticators Fabrily RADIUS Access-Response packets containing invalid authenticators or Message Authenticator attributes received from the server.
-Packet Counters Rx Unknown Types radiusAuthClientExtUnknownTypes received from the server on the authentication port and dropped for some other reason.
-RX Packets Dropped radiusAuthClientExtPacketsDropped received from the server on the authentication port and dropped for some other reason.
-The number of RADIUS Access-Request packets sent to the server.
+Direction Name RFC4668 Name Description The number of RADIUS Access-Accept packets RX Access Accepts radiusAuthClientExtAccessAccepts RX Access Rejects radiusAuthClientExtAccessRejects (valid or invalid) received from the server.
+The number of RADIUS Access-Reject packets Rx Access Challenges radiusAuthClientExtAccessChallenges (valid or invalid) received from the server.
+The number of RADIUS Access-Challenge packets (valid or invalid) received from the Malformed Rx Access radiusAuthClientExtMalformedAccessResponses server.
+The number of malformed RADIUS Access- Response packets received from the server, Malformed packets include packets with an invalid length.
+Bad authenticators or Message Authenticator attributes or unknown types are not included as malformed access responses.
+Dooket Counters RX Bad RX Authenticators radiusAuthClientExtBadAuthenticators The number of RADIUS Access-Response packets containing invalid authenticators or Message Authenticator attributes received from the server.
+Packet Counters Rx Unknown Types radiusAuthClientExtUnknownTypes The number of RADIUS packets that were received from the server on the authentication port and dropped for some other reason.
+Rx Packets Dropped radiusAuthClientExtPacketsDropped The number of RADIUS packets that were received from the server on the authentication port and dropped for some other reason.
+Tx Access Requests radiusAuthClientExtAccessRequests The number of RADIUS Access-Request packets sent to the server.
 This does not include retransmissions.
-TX Access Retransmissions radiusAuthClientExtAccessRetransmissions The number of RADIUS Access-Request packets retransmitted to the RADIUS authentication server.
-The number of RADIUS Access-Request packets destined for the server that have not yet timed out or received a response.
-This Variable is incremented when an Access-Request sent and decremented due to receipt of an Access-Accept, Access-Reject, Access-Challenge, timeout, or retransmission.
-The number of authentication timeouts to the server.
+Tx Access Retransmissions radiusAuthClientExtAccessRetransmissions The number of RADIUS Access-Request packets retransmitted to the RADIUS authentication server.
+Tx Pending Requests radiusAuthClientExtPendingRequests The number of RADIUS Access-Request packets destined for the server that have not yet timed out or received a response.
+This variable is incremented when an Access- Request is sent and decremented due to receipt of an Access-Accept, Access-Reject, Access-Challenge, timeout, or retransmission.
+Tx Timeouts radiusAuthClientExtTimeouts The number of authentication timeouts to the server.
 After a timeout, the client may retry to the same server, send to a different server, or give up.
 A retry to the same server is counted as a retransmit as well as a timeout.
-A send to a different server is counted as a retransmit as well as a timeout.
-Well as a timeout.
-Other Info This section contains information about the state of the server and the latest round-trip time.
+A send to a different server is counted as a Request as well as a timeout.
+Other Info Disabled : The selected server It takes one of the following values: is disabled. led, but IP communication is not yet up and IP communication is up and running, and the pt access attempts. ss attempts were made to this server, but it did imeout.
+The server has temporarily been I when the dead-time expires.
+The number of s displayed in parentheses.
+This state is only server is enabled. milliseconds) between the most recent Access- Access-Request that matched it from the RADIUS